 - hematoma (bruising)

 Your practitioner should wear an apron, disposable gloves, and goggles or other eye protection.
-They should also use clean equipment and be vaccinated to ensure protection against certain diseases, like hepatitis and human immunodeficiency virus (HIV).
+They should also use clean equipment and have regular vaccines to ensure protection against certain diseases, like hepatitis.

 Always research practitioners thoroughly to protect your own safety.

-Most medical professionals do not have training or a background in complementary and alternative medicine (CAM).
+Most medical professionals don’t have training or a background in complementary and alternative medicine (CAM).
 Your doctor may be cautious or uncomfortable with answering questions related to healing methods like cupping.

 Here are some things to consider before beginning cupping therapy: